owenlly/Indirector_Artifact/Sec5_iBranch_Locator/5_2_tag_locator_poc/README.md

 We provide a simplied method to quickly reproduce the spikes in Figure 12, by only scanning part of the IBP tags.

+In the example, the victim uses IBP set #184 and #384, and its PC[15:6] is 0x32.

+Even if the attacker can locate the victim sets, it is unable to recover the entire PHR value, so it needs to brute-force its PC[15:6] to search tag aliasing.

-For example, to verify the spike at #218H(536), you need to first compile with the command:
+To verify the spike at attacker PC[15:6]: 0x218(536), you need to first compile with the command:
 ```
 ./run_tag_locator_poc.sh mode=compile begin_pc=530 end_pc=539
 ```